suntsov/efar/README.md

 ### Batch file renaming
 eFar has a very simple batch file renamer.
 Press **C-c c r** to run it.
+* the files to rename are the marked ones (if any) or the whole (might be filtered) file list in the current directory
 * renamer asks for a format string to use for renaming, default #basename-#number#ext
 * possible keywords in the format string:
   - #name - replaced by the whole file name including extension